emqx/cloud-docs/en_US/deployments/tls_ssl.md

        <iframe style="position: absolute; width: 100%; height: 100%; left: 0; top: 0;" src="https://www.youtube.com/embed/VzygGJXgVI4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
        </div>

-   - Certificates: server-side certificates
+   - Certificate: server-side certificate
    - Certificate chain: the certificate chain, which is usually provided when a third party issues a certificate, can be completed by going to [Certificate chain completion](https://myssl.com/chain_download.html) if it is missing.
-   - Certificate private keys: server-side private keys
+   - Certificate private key: server-side private key
    - Client CA certificate: the client's CA certificate that is required when selecting two-way certification
 3. When you have completed the form, click on `Confirm`.